The Drama of God and Jerusalem

 Heb 10:19-20

 After Jesus rose from the dead and ascended to the Father, he promised something to come that was even better than his physical presence.
 A few days later at the feast of Shavuot or Pentecost, the Holy Spirit came.
 God came even closer!
 Not only did he come in the flesh, but now he would dwell inside the hearts of his people.
 The Holy Spirit, the very presence of God, lives in us as a guarantee of what is to come (2 Cor 5:5).
-We spent Pentecost in Jerusalem last month, talking to people about Jesus.
-What a gift!

 The story of God and humanity is far from finished.
 We are now in a time of waiting, living in the tension of the “already” and the “not yet.”
 His Kingdom lives in us now, ever expanding, as we wait for his return and the establishment of his everlasting kingdom here on earth.